US and Russian diplomats spar firmly but politely in Iceland | Press and Journal

 The meeting also followed a spate of tit-for-tat diplomatic expulsions as US-Russian relations threaten a return to Cold War lows.

-After the meeting, which ran for a longer-than-expected hour and 45 minutes, the State Department said Blinken had called for Russia to release two Americans it holds, Paul Whelan and Trevor Reed.
+After the meeting, which ran for a longer than expected hour and 45 minutes, the US State Department said Mr Blinken had called for Russia to release two Americans it holds, Paul Whelan and Trevor Reed.
 He also raised “deep concerns” about Russia’s military build-up on the Ukraine border and its actions against the Voice of America and Radio Free Europe/Radio Liberty, the department said.

-Perhaps anticipating Mr Blinken’s position and the expected sanctions announcement, Mr Lavrov had offered a prebuttal on Monday.
+Mr Lavrov, meanwhile, told Russian reporters after the meeting that the talks had been “constructive” and that Russia has proposed starting a new and broad strategic dialogue.

-“Apparently, a (US) decision was made to promote stable, predictable relations with Russia,” he told a news conference.
-“However, if this includes constant and predictable sanctions, that’s not what we need.”
+“There is a lot of rubble, it’s not easy to rake it up, but I felt that Antony Blinken and his team were determined to do this.
+It will not be a matter for us,” he said, according to the news agency Tass.

 Help support quality local journalism … become a digital subscriber to The Press and Journal